DillonKyleDev/FlatEngine__2D-Game-Engine/README.md

 ### Disclaimer

-This project is in active development so there are a few things you need to keep in mind if you plan to use FlatEngine:
+This project is in active development and there is currently no released build available.
+Feel free to download the source code and build it yourself in Visual Studio.

 This is a hobby project.
 It will likely crash eventually so save often.
 THERE IS NO AUTOSAVE.
 Things will change, sometimes drastically, with updates.
 Your results and the usefulness of FlatEngine may vary.
 Key systems are not optimized.

+Many things in this README are already out of date so keep that in mind when reading.
+The general architecture of FlatEngine won't change that much over the course of development.

 ## About: